-As some Countries and States throughout the United States begin to reopen select businesses to the public, many at half compacity, some are wondering what they can do to safely bring students back onto the mat.
+As Countries and States throughout the United States continue to reopen businesses to the public, many at half compacity or under other restrictions, some are wondering what they can do to safely bring students back onto the mat.
 This is a question we at Taekwondo Times have been seriously contemplating ourselves, many of our employees being Martial Arts school owners themselves.
 We have been in close contact with a handful of local Doctors and other martial arts school owners around the world throughout this process and so far, these are some of the potential safety precautions we have considered implementing for our students.

 - Providing students with hand sanitizer of 70% Alcohol content or greater to be used upon entry and exit from the school.
 This can be purchased in a more cost-effective way through select local breweries and wineries.

-- Require students to wear face shields or masks(new research suggests face shields to be the better method of protection, simply because people don’t touch their faces as much to adjust masks.
+- Require students to wear at the minimum a face shield or mask, but the best would be to require students to wear both forms of protection at all times while inside the school(new research suggests face shields alone do not so much protect the user from inhaling aerosolized droplets, but it does prevent their own breath droplets from spreading further than themselves.
+Face Shields have been shown to be a positive form of protective gear simply because people don’t touch their faces as much to adjust masks.
 This also allows for faces to be seen and for less constriction of breath.
-Face Shields are relatively inexpensive online, but there are also many DIY versions available for those that would prefer a less expensive route.)
+Face Shields are relatively inexpensive online, but there are also many DIY versions available for those that would prefer a less expensive route.
+This being said, the newest research shows that requiring the use of both a Face Shield and Mask is the optimal form of protection and should be highly considered in regard to preventing an outbreak at your school.

 - Require students to maintain 6 feet of distance, unfortunately, this means no sparring or hands-on instruction/practice.
 Some schools may use their block floor mats as a guide, keep students one mat apart and require that students remain in their designated square during practice.

-- This suggestion may not be received well, but speaking loudly/shouting is one of the greatest ways of distributing air-born bacteria/viruses around a room, so this unfortunately means no loud kiyups…
+- This suggestion may not be received well, but speaking loudly/shouting is one of the greatest ways of distributing airborne bacteria/viruses around a room, so this unfortunately means no loud kiyups…

 - After each class require students to clean their designated workout area and the equipment that they used with an EPA approved antibacterial cleaner/spray(This is similar to what many Yoga studios already currently do with their mats/practice space after each class)